mohitjain/mohitjain/_posts/2012-10-26-complete-guide-to-setup-a-rails-server.md

 {% highlight ruby %}
 passenger-install-apache2-module
 {% endhighlight %}
-    Passenger will ask to paste some code in cofig file paste the output specified in apache config file ie:
+    The passenger will ask to paste some code in config file paste the output specified in apache config file, i.e

 {% highlight ruby %}
 sudo vi /etc/apache2/apache2.conf